Michele Wallace: Career

 From 1974 to 1975, Wallace worked at Newsweek as a book review researcher.
-During this period Wallace contributed to Ms. magazine from time to time.
-In 1974 she met Ross Wetzsteon and Karen Durbin of The Village Voice and began writing for the publication on black feminism, her upbringing in Harlem in the 1950s and '60s, and her position in the black middle-class educated elite.
+During this period she contributed to Ms. magazine from time to time.
+In 1974, she met Ross Wetzsteon and Karen Durbin of The Village Voice and began writing for the publication on black feminism, her upbringing in Harlem in the 1950s and '60s, and her position in the black middle-class educated elite.
 Wallace's articles in The Voice brought her prominence as a black feminist in New York.

 In 1975, she quit her job at Newsweek after receiving an advance for a book draft that would eventually become Black Macho and the Myth of the Superwoman.
 She spent the next two years writing and editing this book.
 Low on money at the time, Wallace took on a job as an instructor in journalism at New York University in 1976, later becoming an assistant professor of English.
 Black Macho and the Myth of the Superwoman was published by Dial Press in 1979.
 Wallace was Essence magazine's Editor at Large in 1983.
 From 1995 to 1996, she was a columnist for The Village Voice.

 Wallace currently teaches at the City College of New York and the Graduate Center of the City University of New York (CUNY).
-In addition to her B.A. in English and Creative Writing, she holds a M.A. in English from City College (1990) and a Ph.D. in Cinema Studies from New York University (1999).
+In addition to her B.A. degree in English and Creative Writing, she holds a M.A. in English from City College (1990) and a Ph.D. in Cinema Studies from New York University (1999).
 She has taught at numerous institutions, including Rutgers University and Cornell University.
-Her writing appears in many notable anthologies, among them All the Women Are White, All the Blacks Are Men, But Some of Us Are Brave (1982, co-edited by Akasha Gloria Hull, Patricia Bell-Scott and Barbara Smith), Reading Black, Reading Feminist (1990, edited by Henry Louis Gates, Jr.), and Daughters of Africa (1992, edited by Margaret Busby).
+Her writing appears in many notable anthologies, among them All the Women Are White, All the Blacks Are Men, But Some of Us Are Brave (1982, co-edited by Akasha Gloria Hull, Patricia Bell-Scott and Barbara Smith), Reading Black, Reading Feminist (1990, edited by Henry Louis Gates Jr.), and Daughters of Africa (1992, edited by Margaret Busby).